 DIGITAL: Food52, PureWow, and targeted advertising: AdRoll, LiveIntent, Turn, Division-D

 SOCIAL: Facebook, Twitter

 CLIENT: Houghton Mifflin Harcourt

-To promote the paleo diet phenomenon The Whole30, I was tasked with art directing 360º campaigns targeting diet and nutrition readers in print, digital, and social media.
+To promote the paleo diet phenomenon The Whole30, I was tasked with art directing a 360º campaign targeting diet and nutrition readers in digital, print, and social media.
 I designed and animated digital display ads for Food52 and PureWow, as well as other targeted ad networks.
 Full-page print ads were also created and featured in high-circulation magazines.

 In addition to traditional paid advertising on Food52 and PureWow, I created digital assets for editorial sponsorships and social media posts.
 A featured post with a recipe and photos provided great exposure for The Whole30.

 The Whole30 was a #1 New York Times bestselling phenomenon spending 114 weeks on the list.
 The Whole30 Cookbook, Food Freedom Forever, and The Whole30 Fast & Easy also became New York Times bestsellers.